MatthiasNickles/diff-SAT/README.md

 **Tips & Tricks & Miscellanea**

-- DelSAT can be used with most types of logic programs supported by modern answer set solvers (including Disjunctive Logic Programs) but such programs might require preprocessing and grounding as explained above
+- delSAT can be used with most types of logic programs supported by modern answer set solvers (including Disjunctive Logic Programs) but such programs might require preprocessing and grounding as explained above

 - For using First-Order Logic (FOL) syntax (under stable model semantics), consider preprocessing using a tool such as fol2asp or f2lp.